• Skip to primary navigation

 In the autumn of 2020, Sarah Vitale, the bakery manager at She Wolf Bakery, would arrive at work at around five or six in the morning.
 She jump-started the day with an array of tasks, reviewing the orders put in by the bakery’s wholesale customers, checking inventory, and shaping baguettes in the kitchen.
 Each workday […]

-Filed Under: COVID-19 Pandemic, Uncategorized Tagged With: bakery, food, mental health, NYC, pandemic
+Filed Under: COVID-19, Health, News, Uncategorized Tagged With: bakery, food, mental health, NYC, pandemic

 ‘Hustle Culture’ Brings Faster Burnout